ipleiria-ciic/data-augmentation-iiot/README.md

 Our investigation aims to explore specific aspects: (I) identify the most effective data augmentation strategies for IIoT cybersecurity contexts.
 Secondly, (II) analyze the contribution of data augmentation to assist in achieving more accurate classification on a towards achieving more accurate data classification.
 Moreover, we wish to (III) assess whether data augmentation leads to a more generalized model or if it results in overfitting specific instances.
 And finally, we aim to (IV) evaluate which algorithm produces the best classification results and determine the extent of its impact on different algorithms.

+### Paper bstract
+IIoT networks, comprising interconnected devices for data collection and analysis, offer significant benefits to industrial and agricultural production.
+However, these networks also introduce potential cybersecurity vulnerabilities due to the absence of fundamental security protocols.
+Various types of attacks, such as integrity-compromising, availability, confidentiality, authentication, and authorization attacks, pose significant threats to IIoT systems.
+While machine learning-based methods have been proposed for intrusion detection in IIoT networks, the availability of attack datasets is limited, and class imbalance issues can impact model accuracy.
+To address these limitations, this study explores the application of data augmentation techniques, specifically leveraging Generative Pre-trained Transformers (GPT), to enhance intrusion detection accuracy.
+Extensive experiments are conducted, employing different algorithms and data augmentation strategies, including Synthetic Minority Oversampling Technique (SMOTE).
+The results demonstrate that data augmentation, when combined with appropriate algorithm selection, significantly improves intrusion detection performance in IIoT networks.
+XGBoost emerges as the most effective algorithm using SMOTE, showcasing its robustness in handling complex tasks with abundant data.
+The study highlights the crucial role of data augmentation in strengthening the resilience and reliability of IIoT networks against evolving cybersecurity threats.
+Future research directions include investigating the potential of Generative Adversarial Networks for data augmentation and conducting experiments on diverse datasets to validate the generalizability and effectiveness of augmentation methods in IIoT cybersecurity.

 ### Dataset Used

 **EDGE-IIoTSET**